Title IX (Sexual Assault and Harassment)

 What is Title IX

 Title IX of the Education Amendments of 1972 (20 U.S.C. § 1681) is an all-encompassing federal law that prohibits gender-based discrimination in educational institutions that receive federal funds.
 Title IX is most commonly associated with gender discrimination in sports and is credited with advancing participation of women in athletics.
-However, the scope of Title IX is much more broad.
+However, the scope of Title IX is much broader.
 It prohibits gender-based discrimination in all college programs and activities.

 Title IX protection from discrimination extends to faculty, staff, and students and includes such things as: sexual harassment, dating violence, domestic violence, stalking, gender-identity and pregnancy.
 It also prohibits retaliation against anyone who makes or participates in a complaint.